Coronavirus (Covid-19) - important information 2nd March 2021

-Following new restrictions announced on the 4th January 2021, you can only travel if you are legally permitted to do so.
-For further information please check The Foreign, Commonwealth and Development Office (FCDO).
+You can only travel if you're legally permitted to do so.
+The Foreign, Commonwealth and Development Office (FCDO) has more information.

 For travel advice on your destination, you should check the FCDO for the latest information.

-In all cases, should you have any queries please check the policy wording or contact your chosen provider before purchasing.
+If you have any queries, you should check your policy wording or contact your chosen provider before you buy.

 We compare trusted travel insurance companies to find you the best deals.